Quintilla Geer Bruton

-Emma Quintilla Geer Bruton (1907–1989) was a philanthropist, author, library advocate, the namesake for the Bruton Memorial Library in Plant City, Florida, as well as that for Bruton-Geer Hall at the University of Florida Levin College of Law in Gainesville, Florida.
+Emma Quintilla Geer Bruton (December 16, 1907 – January 4, 1989) was an American philanthropist, author, library advocate, the namesake for the Bruton Memorial Library in Plant City, Florida, as well as that for Bruton-Geer Hall at the University of Florida Levin College of Law in Gainesville, Florida.

 Early life

 Geer was born in Walton, Kentucky, and moved to Florida in 1923.
 She graduated from Plant City High School as valedictorian in 1926 and attended Tampa Business College and Brewster Vocational School.
 She married James Bruton Jr. in Tampa, Florida, in 1932.
 He worked as a county judge for Hillsborough County.
 The two of them purchased 50 acres of land northwest of Plant City, Florida, and named it Audubon Acres.
 There they created a peaceful bird and wildlife sanctuary.
 Bruton was president of Woman's Club of Plant City, and when Interstate 4 was built through the middle of Audubon Acres, she turned her attentions to library advocacy.